pazahr238/ASP.NET/README.md

-# Project Name
+# Recommender System

-An innovative Hybrid Recommender System using a combination of some different techniques.
+ An innovative hybrid Recommender System using different techniques.

-## Installation

-Open the source in Visual Studio .NET.

-## Usage

-A music recommender system